data-engineering-helpers/strava-data/README.md

 ```

 #### Store the access and refresh tokens as environment variables
-* Store the access and refresh tokens as environment variables:
+* Store the access and refresh tokens, copied from above,
+  as environment variables:
 ```bash
 export STRAVA_ACCESS_TOKEN="<strava-api-access-token>"
 export STRAVA_REFRESH_TOKEN="<strava-api-refresh-token>"